98Miquelle11/salesforce/AdminIntermediateTrail/DataSecurity/README.md

 ### Four Levels of Data Access
 * **Organization**: Manage who can log in (user list, password policies, login restrictions),
+* **Objects**: By setting permissions on a particular type of object, you can prevent a group of users from creating, viewing, editing, or deleting any records of that object,
 * **Fields**: Restrict visibility or editability of sensitive fields (e.g., bonus amount, SSN) independent of object access,
 * **Records**: Fine-tune who can see or modify specific records using: